Kendall Teacher Scholars Scholarship Fund

 Funds are available to applicants actively teaching full-time in any of the Calhoun County public or private schools serviced by the Calhoun Intermediate School District.
 This scholarship applies only to coursework offered through WMU-Battle Creek located at the Kendall Center.

-- Applicants must be admitted to, or actively pursuing, a graduate degree in K-12 education, and/or taking coursework approved by an (education) advisor, and appropriate to a degree directly related to K-12 teaching, counseling, or administration.
+- Applicants must be admitted to, or actively pursuing, a graduate degree in K-12 education, and taking coursework approved by an (education) advisor, and appropriate to a degree directly related to K-12 teaching, counseling or administration.
 Scholarships are also available for applicants completing coursework as a part of professional development or enrichment programs, appropriate to K-12 education.

 - Applicants must have current State of Michigan Teacher Certification.

-- Only coursework receiving a 3.00 GPA or higher will be eligible for reimbursement.
+- Only coursework receiving a 3.00 GPA or higher will be eligible.

-- Up to six (6) hours will be reimbursed for any given semester, with no more than nine (9) reimbursed each academic year.
+- Up to six hours will be reimbursed for any given semester.

-Three (3) times per year (Eligible semesters include fall, spring, and summer II.)
+Four times per year (Eligible semesters include fall, spring, summer I and summer II.)

-- Formal applications for scholarships awarded for each academic semester must be received by WMU-Battle Creek approximately five (5) weeks prior to the start of each semester.
-Awards will be announced approximately two (2) weeks prior to the official start of the semester.
+- Formal applications must be received approximately five weeks before the start of each semester.
+Awards will be announced approximately two weeks before the official start of the semester.
+(Actual due date is printed on application form.)

-- Application and form must be either mailed or dropped off to the Kendall Center
+- Application must be mailed to WMU-Battle Creek or dropped off at the Kendall Center.